 Transvaginal ultrasound can detect endometriotic cysts on the ovaries.
 They are called endometriomas.

-This ultrasound image shows an ovarian endometrioma
+This ultrasound image shows an ovarian endometrioma.

-Ultrasound scan for deep infiltrating endometriosis (DIE)
+infiltrating endometriosis (DIE)

-The ultrasound examination consists of
+The ultrasound examination consists of:

-To optimise visualisation of deep infiltrating endometriosis
+How do we optimise visualisation of deep infiltrating endometriosis?

 Endometriomas can also be seen and treated via laparoscopy.
 Laparoscopy is a surgical procedure in which a small telescope-like instrument known as a laparoscope, is inserted into the abdomen through a small cut just below the navel and/or along the pubic hairline.
 With the laparoscope the gynaecologist is able to see all the organs of the pelvis including the uterus, the ovaries, the tubes, the lower bowel and the peritoneum of the pelvis.